 Tower of Babel

 Past the trail to Consolation Lakes, the scramble above takes you to a very unique viewpoint of Moraine Lake.
 It’s a short scramble and not an easy hike.
-Wearing a helmet and sturdy footwear is recommended as you’ll be going up the scree and lose rocks.
+Wearing a helmet and sturdy footwear is recommended as you’ll be going up the scree and loose rocks.

-Moraine Lake canoe rentals
+Moraine Lake canoe rentals in 2024

 Canoe rentals are available right on Moraine Lake’s shore daily from 9 am to 5 pm, mid-June to mid-September.